ish7o/three-tier-arch/README.md

 }
 ```

-## running this bby~

-1. clone this repo
-2. `go run main.go` and watch the magic happen ✨

-made with <3 in Go because python is too mainstream
+made with <3 in neovim on arch linux in Go because python is too mainstream